 DRAMA Second graders perform together in a theatrical play.
 Unlike the plays of younger students, their play will have different character groups who act in different situations.
 The second-grade play is more complex and allows the students to tell a more detailed story on stage.
 Second graders learn how to enter and exit the stage and understand the need to stay in character even during a scene change and blackout.
 Students receive approximately eight lines each to memorize.
-During rehearsals, the second-grade students are asked to consider the following questions: "How do I become an actor?"; "How can I use my face and voice while acting?"; "How can I use my hands and body language to create a character?"; and "How can props on stage to help enhance the play?"
-The goal of the second-grade play is for all students to learn how to replicate what they have practiced in rehearsals when performing for an audience.
-By second grade the goal is for the students to understand how their individual play character can develop the plot of the play.
+During rehearsals, the second grade students are asked to consider the following questions: "How do I become an actor?"; "How can I use facial and vocal expression while acting?"; "How can I use my hands and body language to create a character?"; and "How can props on stage help to enhance the play?"
+The goal of the second-grade play is for all students to learn how to replicate what they have practiced in rehearsals when performing for an audience, and for students to understand how their individual play character can develop the plot of the play.
 Rehearsals and performances also focus on how voice projection and expression can entertain and inform the audience.
 Drama classes meet for approximately 15 rehearsals prior to performing the class play.

-PHYSICAL EDUCATION In second grade, PE class, students participate in a variety of exercises, team sports, and cooperative games.
-The PE teachers present games and activities in a number of formats, allowing students to work individually, with partners, in small groups, or as a whole class.
-Building on the foundation of physical skills developed in earlier grades, students are introduced to rules and strategies for soccer, football, field hockey, handball, basketball, floor hockey, volleyball, pickleball, baseball, and lacrosse.
-Students work on improving the following manipulative skills: throwing, catching, collecting, kicking, striking, punting, dribbling, and volleying.
-Gymnastic and rhythmic activities include balancing, tumbling, vaulting, and creative movement.
-The students also participate in FitnessGram, which teaches correct form for a variety of stretches and exercises.
-Teachers actively promote sportsmanship, teamwork, self-control, and fair play.
+PHYSICAL EDUCATION In second-grade Physical Education class, students participate in a variety of team sports, cooperative games, movement activities, dance, and gymnastics.
+Games and activities are presented in a number of formats allowing students to work individually, with partners, in small groups, or as a whole class.
+The PE teachers design lessons to help students develop and improve locomotor skills, manipulative skills, body control, physical and spatial awareness, balance, flexibility, and fitness.
+Locomotor skills can include walking, running, hopping, skipping, galloping, chasing, fleeing, and dodging.
+Manipulative skills can include throwing, catching, kicking, collecting, striking, punting, dribbling, and volleying.
+Gymnastic and rhythmic activities can include balancing, tumbling, vaulting, creative movement, and swinging on ropes.
+Fitness activities can include jumping, running, push-ups, sit-ups, and stretching.
+Teachers actively encourage sportsmanship, teamwork, cooperation, and fair play.
 The program encourages students' healthy physical growth and the development of positive attitudes toward health and fitness.
-MINDFULNESS Grade 2 students participate in a weekly class that is designed to support Social Emotional development in the classroom.
-Through a combination of movement, breathing, storytelling, partner activities and group discussions students practice these essential skills: - Body awareness yoga poses for strength, flexibility, and balance - Concentration, focus, and attention breath exercises and age-appropriate mindfulness techniques - Recognizing strong emotions developing calming strategies - Increased confidence and self-esteem successfully trying new things in a fun, nurturing and joyful environment.
+Physical Education classes meet three times a week.
+SOCIAL EMOTIONAL LEARNING Grade two students participate in teacher-led discussions and activities designed to support Social Emotional development in the classroom.
+Through a combination of movement, breathing, storytelling, partner activities and group discussions, students practice essential skills that include but are not limited to: - Concentration, focus, and attention breath exercises, movement exercises and age-appropriate mindfulness techniques - Self advocacy and self regulation considering bringing our best selves to our community and recognizing our individual and collective needs - Recognizing strong emotions developing calming strategies - Increased confidence and self-esteem successfully trying new things in a fun, nurturing and joyful environment STEAM The primary focus of the second-grade STEAM (Science, Technology, Engineering, Arts, and Mathematics) curriculum is hands-on problem-solving and discovery through play.
+Students use the design thinking process (i.e., think, plan, do, review) through their explorations.
+They have opportunities to work through an idea and adjust the plan through collaboration with peers and teacher-guided questions.
+Students explore, make, create, and build with a variety of materials and tools.
+Second grade students continue developing skills to understand technology as a learning tool.
+They acquire digital literacy skills through exploration with DCD's technology tools,